apache/spark/docs/sql-ref-syntax-ddl-create-table-datasource.md

     [ AS select_statement ]
 ```

-Note that, the clauses between the USING clause and the AS SELECT clause can come in
+Note that, the clauses between the OPTIONS clause and the AS SELECT clause can come in
 as any order.
 For example, you can write COMMENT table_comment after TBLPROPERTIES.

 ### Parameters